FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_defs_docstrings_dev.md

     :param text: string, the text content to process.
     :return: string, the text with token counts added to headings.
     """
-def get_o1_cost_from_response(response, verbose=True):
+def print_cost_table(table_data, title=None):
     """
+    Print a formatted cost table from CSV-style data.

+    :param table_data: list of lists, where first row contains headers and subsequent rows contain data
+    :param title: string, optional title to print before the table
+    :return: None
+    """
+def get_reasoning_model_cost_table_from_response(response, reasoning_model, verbose=True):
+    """
-    Get the cost of an o1 response from the response object.
+    Get the cost of a reasoning model response from the response object.

-    :param response: dict, the response object from an o1 API call containing usage information
+    :param response: dict, the response object from an API call containing usage information
+    :param reasoning_model: string, the model name to use for cost calculations (default: "o3-mini")
     :param verbose: boolean, whether to print detailed cost breakdown
-    :return: float, total cost of the API call in dollars
+    :return: list of lists, the table data or None if error
     """
-def mtest_get_o1_cost_from_response():
+def compare_reasoning_model_cost_table_from_response(response, reasoning_models=["o1", "o3-mini", "deepseek-reasoner"], verbose=True):
+    """
+    Compare the cost of two reasoning models based on the response object.

+    :param response: dict, the response object from an API call containing usage information
+    :param reasoning_models: list of strings, the models to compare
+    :param verbose: boolean, whether to print detailed cost breakdown
+    :return: list of lists, the table data
+    """
+def get_call_cost_from_response(response, model, token_price_dict, verbose=True):
+    """
+    Get the cost of a reasoning model response from the response object.

+    :param response: dict or ChatCompletion object from an API call containing usage information
+    :param model: string, the model name to use for cost calculations (e.g. "o3-mini")
+    :param token_price_dict: dictionary containing the cost per token for the input and output of the model.
+    :param verbose: bool, if True, prints detailed cost breakdown.
+    :return: total call cost in pennies (integer or float, depending on the cost calculation)
+    """
 ### SPLIT FILES (914 tokens)
 def get_line_numbers_with_match(file_path, match_str):
     """